DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-Systematic errors in simulating actuation mechanism of a robot is unavoidable without proper system identification.
-Moreover, external disturbances are conventionally assumed as additive signals to the control commands (i.e., agent actions).
-This work presented disturbance aware reinforcement learning (DiAReL) as a suitable tool for augmenting data-driven estimation of disturbance-form uncertainties in the agent's observation space.
-It is empirically shown that delay-resolved disturbance augmentation helps to train agents in randomized simulations that exhibit robust behaviour in rejecting random disturbances when transferred to the real setup.
-The work helps in creating a fundamental understanding on the importance of using data-driven model-based strategies for disturbance awareness in reinforcement learning.
-The future works will be on extending and testing the disturbance-augmented models for designing a safe data-driven compliant control mechanism for more complicated robotic manipulation tasks, where natural external disturbances are more common.
+Systematic errors in simulating the actuation mechanism of a robot or object's contact dynamics are unavoidable without proper system identification.
+More often, external disturbances are conventionally assumed as additive signals to the control commands.
+Through this perspective, this work presented disturbance-aware reinforcement learning (DiAReL) as a suitable tool for augmenting data-driven estimation of disturbance-form uncertainties in the agent's observation space.
+It is empirically shown that delay-resolved disturbance augmentation helps to train agents in randomized simulations.
+The trained agents exhibit more robust behavior in rejecting random disturbances in simulations and when transferred to the real setup.
+The work helps in creating a fundamental understanding of the importance of using data-driven strategies for disturbance awareness in reinforcement learning.
+In future work, we will focus on extending and testing the disturbance-augmented models for designing a safe and data-driven compliant control mechanism for more complicated robotic manipulation tasks, where natural external disturbances are more common.

 \Urlmuskip=0mu plus 1mu